paperflight/Hierarchical-Multi-agent-DRL-with-Federated-Learning/README.md

 # Alpha-VR

-This is the code for paper "Correlation-aware Cooperative Multigroup Broadcast 360° Video Delivery Network: A Hierarchical Deep Reinforcement LearningApproach"
+This is the code for paper "Correlation-aware Cooperative Multigroup Broadcast 360° Video Delivery Network: A Hierarchical Deep Reinforcement Learning Approach"
 For any usage, please cite this paper.

 ## Usage